CHIA-AN-YANG/Restaurant-List/readme.md

 npm install
 ```
 ### 2. Database installation
-1. download MongoDB's community service version(Not enterprise one) from MongoDB's website.
+1. Download MongoDB's community service version(Not enterprise one) from MongoDB's website.
 Preferred filetype is msi.
 2. Use Mango Campass or Roto 3T for GUI.
 Create a database connection at localhost 27170 (http://localhost).
 This host and port set is a preset location for mango database.

 ### 3. Set up environmental variables